 Engineering students have the opportunity to make a difference in the world in many ways.
 Students who accept this challenge tend to be bright, dedicated, and attracted to a field that offers future employment opportunities with high salaries, prestige, and respect.
-An engineering degree provides a competitive advantage in the working world.
+In the working world, an engineering degree provides a competitive advantage.

 Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in six majors: